mikelaurence/ableton-clip-colorizer/README.md

 ## Configuration

 Colorizer automatically retrieves clip information from Live and updates your clip colors accordingly.
 Since Live fires events when you make / rename clips, it will continue to colorize in real-time if you leave it running.
-A cool side-benefit!
+Note: stopping and then starting your set also triggers a resend of all clip information, which can cause hiccups.
+So avoid that if you want to leave colorizer running (you can always just re-run colorizer every now and then to colorize clips).

 The only real configuration is in colorizer.yml, where you specify a list of colors by name ('colors' section) and nested clip names to match against ('names').